UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 explorative process, rather than making the figures look appealing in a presentation (we will see how to do that later).

-To create these overview visualizations, it is helpful make the same type of plot for several dataframe columns and lay them out as subplots within a figure.
+To create these overview visualizations, it is helpful to make the same type of plot for several dataframe columns and lay them out as subplots within a figure.